 Mollie G. Mohan practices primarily in the areas of labor & employment and higher education with an emphasis on litigation and appeals.
 Mollie represents colleges, universities, and private employers in labor and employment matters at the administrative, trial, and appellate level.
 Prior to joining the firm, Mollie worked at a large-sized litigation firm in Saint Louis.
 While in law school, Mollie was a student law clerk to the Honorable Jean C. Hamilton of the United States District Court for the Eastern District of Missouri.

-Mollie is the Chair of the firm’s Liaisons for Equity, Access, and Diversity Committee (the LEAD Team).
+Mollie is the co-Chair of the firm’s Higher Education practice group; co-Chair of the firm’s Labor & Employment practice group; and Chair of the firm’s Liaisons for Equity, Access, and Diversity Committee (the LEAD Team).

 J.D., Charleston School of Law, 2012

 B.A., Saint Louis University, 2006

 - The Bar Association of Metropolitan St. Louis

 - The Women Lawyers’ Association of Greater St. Louis

 - Joint Commission on Women in the Profession